dot-home/gitcmd-abbrev/README.md

   widths are slightly tweaked to maximize the amount of the filename you see.

-- `logp`, `logp1`, `slp1`: As `logs` with the diff from the previous commit (`--patch`) as well. `logp1` does this for a single commit, rather than all commits down that branch of the graph. `slp1` does the same with a few blank lines prefixed to clearly separate the commit from previous output in the terminal.
-(This is useful mainly on tall terminal windows.)
+- `logp`, `logp1`, `slp1`, `logpr`:
+  As `logs` with the diff from the previous commit (`--patch`) as well.
+  `logp1` does this for a single commit, rather than all commits down that branch of the graph. `slp1` does the same with a few blank lines prefixed to clearly separate the commit from previous output in the terminal.
+  (This is useful mainly on tall terminal windows.) `logpr` prints the commits in reverse order, which is useful for doing a "walk forward through the commits" review of code.
+(To review a dev branch, for example, you could use `logpr main@{u}..origin/dev/joe/bugfix`.

 - `logb`: Brief (one line per commit) graph of current or specified refs.
 The $LESS variable will have `-RS` appended to enable proper